First-time homebuyer programs in Washington

-With the Home Advantage DPA, you can qualify for up to 4% of the total loan amount or even 5% if you’re using WSHFC’s conventional HFA Preferred loan.
+With the Home Advantage DPA, you can qualify for up to 4% of the total loan amount or up to 5% if you use WSHFC’s conventional HFA Preferred loan.

 The loan has a 0% interest rate, and you won’t need to make any payments for 30 years.

-Home Advantage Down Payment Assistance – Needs Based Program
+Home Advantage Down Payment Assistance – Needs Based Option